H-2B Visas for Seasonal Non-Agriculture Workers

-If the H-2B program is the right fit for you as an employer or foreign worker, than time is of the essence to begin the process due to the limited number of H-2B visas granted every year.
-To learn more, call 800-223-2814 to speak with one of our reputable immigration lawyers today.
+If the H-2B program is the right fit for you as an employer or foreign worker, than time is of the essence to begin the process due to the limited amount of H-2B visas granted every year.
+To learn more, call 212-203-4795 to speak with one of our reputable immigration lawyers today.

 H-2B Visa Requirements for Employers and Workers